Transfrontier Conservation Areas

 /Ai/Ais-Richtersveld Transfrontier Conservation Area

-The /Ai/Ais-Richtersveld Transfrontier Park (ARTP) measures 5,920 km and spans some of the most spectacular arid and desert mountain scenery in southern Africa.
+The /Ai/Ais-Richtersveld Transfrontier Park (ARTP) measures 5,920 km2 and spans some of the most spectacular arid and desert mountain scenery in southern Africa.
 It includes the /Ai/Ais Hot Springs Game Park in Namibia and the Richtersveld National Park and Richtersveld World Heritage Site in South Africa.
-There are plans underway to incorporate one of the newest National Parks (NP) in Namibia.
-The Spergebiet NP is a desert area encompasses 26 000 km that was closed to the public for nearly a century due to diamond mining activities.
-The Transfrontier Park is renowned as a biodiversity hotspot and boasts some of the richest succulent flora in the world.
+The Transfrontier Park is renowned as a biodiversity hotspot and is considered the most biodiverse desert in the world.
 It also features the world's second largest canyon, the Fish River Canyon, which zigzags between spectacular cliffs characteristic of the desert landscape.
+The Orange River runs 2,200km (1,400 miles) from its source in the east of Lesotho and along the border of South Africa with Namibia, before exiting into the ocean at Oranjemund.

-An MOU was signed by Namibia and South Africa in 2001, after which the international Treaty formally established the ARTP on 1 August 2013.
-Joint activities between the Namibian and South African components of the ARTP started in 2010, including joint patrols by park managers and the introduction of a border permit.
-The permit allows officials from both countries to easily cross the border while on duty within the boundaries of the ARTP.
+An MOU was signed by Namibia and South Africa in 2001, after which the international treaty formally established the ARTP on 1 August 2003.
+After the signing of the treaty a joint management board was established, which includes community representatives, ensuring joint-decision making and benefit sharing in the ARTP.
+Joint activities between the Namibian and South African components of the ARTP started in 2007, including the annual canyon cleaning, joint patrols by park managers and staff.
 With cross-border operations well in hand and successful, the attention turned to increasing visitor numbers to the ARTP.
 This is being realised by developing unique cross-border tourism products.

 Natural and Cultural Heritage

 The 350 million-year-old and erosion-rich Orange River gorge that separates Namibia and South Africa abounds with history, folklore and grandeur.
 Animal paintings are found in caves, some estimated as being over 25 000 years old.
-ARTP is part of the succulent karoo biome which has the richest succulent flora in the world harboring about one-third of the world’s approximately 10 000 succulent species, with new species being discovered on an ongoing basis.
-The ARTP is one of only two entirely arid ecosystems hotspots.
+ARTP is part of the Succulent Karoo Biome which has the richest succulent flora in the world harbouring about one-third of the world’s approximately 10 000 succulent species, with new species being discovered on an ongoing basis.
+The ARTP is one of only two entirely arid ecosystem hotspots.

 The People of ARTP

-The /Ai/Ais-Richtersveld Transfrontier Park is one of the last areas preserving the Nama people’s traditional lifestyle of nomadic pastoralism.
-This Richtersveld NP is a contractual park which means that the land belongs to the community and managed by the government agency SANParks on behalf of these communities.
-While some community members continue to reside in the park and are entitled to graze a total of 6000 head of livestock, the majority choose to live in four settlements adjacent to Richtersveld National Park.
+The Richtersveld is one of the last areas preserving the Nama People’s traditional lifestyle of nomadic pastoralism.
+The Richtersveld NP is a contractual park whith the land belonging to the community and managed by the government agency, SANParks, on behalf of these communities.
+While some community members continue to reside in the park and are entitled to graze a total of 6 000 head of livestock, the majority choose to live in four settlements adjacent to Richtersveld National Park.

 ARTP Highlights

 - Fish River Canyon: The second largest canyon in the world, after the Grand Canyon in America.
-The Fish River Canyon viewpoint is accessible from the Hobas Camp in /Ai /Ais National Park and offers an internationally acclaimed five day, self-supported hike down the canyon from Hobas to /Ai /Ais.
-From the Boplass campsite on the Orange River, it is a short hike to the mouth of the Fish River as it enters into the Orange River.
+The Fish River Canyon Viewpoint is accessible from the Hobas Camp in /Ai /Ais National Park and offers an internationally acclaimed five day, self-supported hike down the canyon from Hobas to /Ai /Ais.

-- Night skies: The ARTP is a large wilderness area, isolated from the light pollution of big cities, offering spectacular night skies for the astronomy enthusiast.
+- Night skies: The ARTP is a large wilderness area, isolated from the light pollution of big cities, offering spectacular dark skies for the astronomy enthusiast.

 - Remote locations